A chapter in the history of the world.

+Engagement and participation are encouraged by a slow and contemplative journey through the work.
 In 1998, I made a sculpture called Garden of Eden and a number of installations since have made reference to the idea of a garden.
 The Garden as metaphor for the environment.

-"The virginal, pure white of the work is somewhat misleading, for the Garden of Eden has been defiled, there is a hidden cynicism, an implied criticism of society and it's neglect of the environment".
+Ken Scarlett, well-known curator and arts writer pointed out in his essay A Sculptural Journey published in a catalogue of my work called Images in the Mirror and I quote: - "The virginal, pure white of the work is somewhat misleading, for the Garden of Eden has been defiled, there is a hidden cynicism, an implied criticism of society and it's neglect of the environment".

-Everything reminds us of something, intended or not, and if he is to get through to his artistic freedom he must break away from whatever went before.
+Everything reminds us of something, intended or not, to free himself the artist must break away from whatever went before.
 Especially in his own work, take another step, move on, don't remain in the same place, take a chance.
 Art is not made in a comfort zone.